LinchSmyth/LightItInterviewTask/README.md

 # This is my interview task for [LightIt] (http://light-it.net/) company.

+This app is currently running on [heroku] (https://lightittask.herokuapp.com/).

 Installation and using (requires git, rvm and bundler):

 In terminal go to the directory you want to install it.